Dyed Curly Hair – What You Need To Know For No Damage

-2. Get curly hair ready for dye application
+2. Section curly hair ready for dye application

-Air dry your hair before you apply your semi permanent and demi permanent hair dye to your curls.
+Air dry your curly hair before you apply your semi-permanent and demi-permanent hair dye to your curls.

 If you’re only dyeing the roots of your curly hair, then you can apply some leave-in conditioner to the ends of your curls where you won’t be applying any hair color.